jpsaha/MOTP/_pages/MOPSS.md

 >
 >
 > - **Are there any suggestions for the students living far from Bhopal?**
 >   - The problem sets, that will be discussed in MOPSS, will also be posted online.
-Anyone may have a look at them, including the students who live in Bhopal, or far from Bhopal.
+Anyone may have a look at them, including the students living in Bhopal, or far from Bhopal.
 >
 >
 > - **What are the fees for MOPSS?**